With the film and video production market getting more cluttered year on year, what do you look for when selecting the right company?

 3. Check out their ‘worst’ work

 When viewing a portfolio page, don’t just view the video examples at the top.
 These are the best ones they WANT you to watch.
 Scroll further down and check the videos at the bottom.

 You want separate numbers for pre-production, production and post-production.
 Plus timeframes for each part of the process.

 How’s the attitude?
 Fast email response times conveying energy and enthusiasm in your project are pretty good indicators that the video production company is ‘on it’ and will get the job done efficiently and effectively.

 Does it convey professionalism and transparency.
 Requesting an upfront payment is fair enough but 25% is plenty.
 Generally, if a quote LOOKS the business the company normally MEANS business.

 7. What about kit: Cameras, lenses?

-What sort of cameras will they be using and with which lenses.
+What sort of cameras will they be using for their video production work and with which lenses.
 Google the equipment to see if it’s any good.